 How to edit photos for e-commerce?

 After the photoshoot, select which images will be used for your brand.
 Then you have to do a few tasks like background removal, color correction, retouching, and add a realistic shadow for a better view of a product.
-It's better to keep the image size short for fast loading.
+It's better to keep the image size (under 200KB) short for fast loading.

 What's the difference between basic e-commerce photo editing and these advanced techniques?